-So why do Pit Bulls like to sleep under blankets?
-They are natural burrowers, feel safe and secured there, “denning” behavior, they feel cold, it’s peaceful/quiet under a blanket, scared and they want to be with their owners.
+Pit Bulls like to sleep under blankets because they are natural burrowers, feel safe and secured there, “denning” behavior, they feel cold, it’s peaceful/quiet under a blanket, scared and they want to be with their owners.

 TABLE OF CONTENTS